BensonL3358/my-adventure/city.md

 You chose to look in a city because you think Bigfoot would be somewhere in there.
-We will findout.
+We will find out.

 [Go look in a costume store](coustumestore.md)